ktakashi/sagittarius-scheme/doc/utils/rfc/tls.md

 The keyword argument _private-key_ is used the same as client socket.
 The difference is that it is used also for Deffie-Hellman key exchange.
 If this is not specified, then key exhange is done anonymously.
-It is strongly recomended to specify this keyword argument.
+The _private-key_ should be specified.
+This is optional due to the backward compatibility.

 The keyword argument _authorities_ must be a list of x509 certificate and if this is not empty list then the server socket will send certificate request